sivh-school/middlemistRepo/README.md

 # middlemist
-WSAD to move, press ESC to pause the game, so far no fun just a shell.
+WSAD to move, so far no fun just a shell.